-The Strategy draft was released for public engagement on October 4, 2024.
+The Strategy draft was released for public engagement from October 4 to November 3, 2024.
 Comments were reviewed and necessary changes were made to improve the document.
 The Board approved the draft on BLANK DATE (MOTION #) and the approved document has been published on QC's website at quinteconservation.ca/wbrms.